Nazlizamanian/Jonkoping-University-Computer-Engineeering-Programme/README.md

 -  Android och gränssnittsdesign (Android Development) 7.5hp
 -  Network programming 7.5hp

-# Introduction To Programming 9hp TIPK10
+# Introduction to Programming 9hp TIPK10
 ## Course Description
 The course aims to provide the student with fundamental knowledge in structured programming, including program design and implementation through imperative programming in C/C++.
 This course is organized and assessed through a combination of an exam and laboratory assignments.
 The laboratory component of the course encompasses a series of practical assignments, affording students valuable hands-on experience and an avenue to put into practice the theoretical insights acquired during the lectures.